zjnolen/PopGLen/docs/config.md

 `config.yaml` contains the configuration for the workflow, this is where you will put what analyses, filters, and options you want.
 Below I describe the configuration options.
-The [`config.yaml`](../config/config.yaml) in this repository serves as a template, but includes some 'default' parameters that may be good starting points for some users.
+The [`config.yaml`](../config/config.yaml) in this repository serves as a template and includes some 'default' parameters that may be good starting points for many users.
 If `--configfile` is not specified in the snakemake command, the workflow will default to `config/config.yaml`.

 ### Configuration options